Coleridge-Initiative/big-data-and-social-science/docs/01-ChapterIntro.md

 And the jobs have changed.
 The new job title of "data scientist" is highlighted in job advertisements on CareerBuilder.com and Burningglass--- supplanting the demand for statisticians, economists, and other quantitative social scientists if starting salaries are useful indicators.
 At the federal level, the Office of Personnel Management created a new data scientist job title.

-The goal of this book is to provide social scientists with an understanding of the key elements of this new  science, value of the tools and the opportunities for doing better work.
-The goal is also to identify the many ways in which the analytical toolkits possessed by social scientists can be brought to bear to enhance the generalizability and usefulness of the work done by computer scientists.
+The goal of this book is to provide social scientists with an understanding of the key elements of this new science, value of the tools, and the opportunities for doing better work.
+The goal is also to identify the many ways in which the analytical toolkits possessed by social scientists can enhance the generalizability and usefulness of the work done by computer scientists.

-We take a pragmatic approach, drawn on our experience of working with data.
+We take a pragmatic approach, drawn on our experience of working with data to tackle a wide variety of policy problems.
 Most social scientists set out to solve a real world social or economic problem: they frame the problem, identify the data, do the analysis, and then draw inferences.
-At all points, of course, the social scientist needs to consider the ethical ramifications of her work, particularly respecting privacy and confidentiality.
+At all points, of course, the social scientist needs to consider the ethical ramifications of their work, particularly respecting privacy and confidentiality.
 The book follows the same structure.
 We chose a particular problem---the link between research investments and innovation---because that is a major social science policy issue, and one in which social scientists have been addressing using big data techniques.

 Defining big data and its value {#sec:1-2}
 -------------------------------